GPUOpen-Tools/radeon_gpu_analyzer/README.md

 1. Using the RadeonGPUAnalyzer.sln file that can be found under Build\VS2015.

+   Before using the solution file, run the UpdateCommon.py script, which fetches the solution's dependencies.

 2. Using CMake.
 To generate the solution and project files for an x86 build, use:

    cmake.exe –DCMAKE_BUILD_TYPE=Release (or: Debug) <full path to the RGA-Temp repo>